laurensortiz/vending-machine/README.md

 ## Assumptions

-* The VM accepts six different coins values [0.01, 0.05, 0.10, 0.25, 0.50, 1.0] for buy products
+* The Vending Machine accepts six different coins values [0.01, 0.05, 0.10, 0.25, 0.50, 1.0] for buy products
-* The VM has seven diffent product options
+* The Vending Machine has seven diffent product options
 * Each product has different price
 * The user can buy one product entering the exact amount or entering N amount and after buy N quantity of products
-* The user only can buy products as long as the amount that the MV has available
+* The user only can buy products as long as the amount that the Vending Machine has available
 * The user can buy more products with the amount remaining or take the change
 * The user can't buy products out of the stock or select a product that not exist